Head, tail, threshold

 I’d be grateful if you’d consider sharing these letters with a kindred reader, or steering a friend toward the bookshop.
 You’ll find copies there of everything I’ve published on paper over the last year.
 The next issue of Drift Body zine — the fourth! — is in the works and will embark on its own journey to subscribers in February.

 And thanks to Pete Amachree for permission to reproduce the supremely liminal painting above.
-Check out their other work.
+Check out his other work.

 Until next month, may motion feel possible.